sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 The following items require some research and discussion:

-1. Instead of using private/public keys for encrypting/decrypting the outer layer private key shards, instead the smart contracts could use unencrypted shard hashes / unencrypted shards for sarcophagus creation and unwrapping.
+1. Instead of using private/public keys for encrypting/decrypting the outer layer private key shards, the v2 smart contracts will use unencrypted shard hashes / unencrypted shards for sarcophagus creation and unwrapping.
    - Pros:
        - Reduces complexity by removing need for archaeologist to have separate key pairs for each sarcophagus.
          - Archaeologists would only need a single public key for all sarcophagi they are responsible for.